 - Preheat the oven to 375ºF.

 - In a large saucepan, melt the butter and black coffee over a low heat until fully combined.

 - Remove the coffee and butter mixture from the stove.
 Add the cocoa powder and dark chocolate chips to the saucepan and stir until fully incorporated.

 - Add brown sugar, salt, and vanilla and stir.

 - Add the whole eggs and egg yolks into the batter and whisk until they have fully incorporated into the mixture.

-- Add flour and baking powder.
+- Add flour and baking soda.
 Whisk together until fully combined.

 - Place an Oreo in 24 cupcake molds or cupcake liners in muffin tins, followed by the cupcake batter.
 Fill each cupcake mold about 70% to avoid overflow when the cupcakes rise during the bake.